About me

 A young woman with curly hair wearing a dark coat and light scarf, sitting outdoors near leafless trees with an elegant building in the background.

 Leaving her coastal habitat for Cologne, Saskia worked during the cold months and travelled throughout spring and summer.
 What was first an exodus to Europe has now become an annual pilgrimage.
 Returning from each visit, she feels memories alchemize into myth.
-Her travels feel like a past life and writing is her way of preserving these memories.
-In this sense, her prose poems are the product of an imagination fueled by her different homes; coming together to create a portfolio of work that presents like a palimpsest or patchwork of all her past lives.
+Today, whenever her travels feel distant, as though belonging to another life, writing serves as a way to preserve them.
+This way Saskia’s prose poems are the product of an imagination fueled by her different homes; coming together to create a portfolio of work that presents like a palimpsest of all her past lives.
 Currently residing on the central coast and working in a boutique café, Saskia doesn’t simply take stock of artisanal soft-drinks nor is she simply collecting coffee mugs from cluttered tables.
 She collects moments and makes observations.

-Sustaining her craft, everyday instances culminate on the pages of her writing journal in stolen breaks.
+In stolen breaks, Saskia is sustaining her craft, allowing everyday instances to culminate on the pages of her writing journal.
 Though still immersed in hospitality, Saskia is done postponing her true passion.
 She longs to be moved and to be the agent of movement herself; to inspire and provoke.
 Leaning into quiet sparks of imagination, introspection and observation, Saskia has vowed to embrace fully the call of Rainer-Marie Rilke’s revelatory crescendo in his poem, ‘Archaic Torso of Apollo’.
 Where aesthetic admiration becomes a catalyst for inner revelation, the poem concludes with an existential command-You must change your life.

 This website— an active portfolio, is my first proper attempt at that.
 Saskia Foster